 They are general, summarizing high-level policies, goals and objectives, as opposed to a zoning ordinance which regulates the design and use of individual parcels.

 They are long range, looking forward 10 to 20 years.

 A Comprehensive Land Use Plan’s purpose is to:

 Identify the needs of a community.

-Direct the operations and investments in the long-term development of land, including uses, parks, streets, open space, public utilities and infrastructure.
+Direct the operations and investments in the development of land, including uses, parks, streets, open space, public utilities and infrastructure.